raissaangnged/Angnged_PDS/README.md

 **Python for Data Science: Assignment 3**

-This repository contains the code for my Python for Data Science Assignment 3.
-This assignment includes 4 exercises, focusing on Object Oriented Programming.
-Particularly, these exercises touch on creating a course registration system, as follows:
+Assignment 3 is revolves around Object Oriented Programming.
+There are 4 exercises centered on creating a course registration system, specifically as follows:

 Exercise 1: Creating a course class
+* In this class, each course has the following attributes: a) a name, b) a description and c) a list of enrolled students.
+* The following methods are implemented:
+   * Add a student to the course.
+   * Remove a student from the course.
+   * Display all students in the course.

 Exercise 2: Creating a student class
+* In this class, each student has the following attributes: a) a name, b) ID number, c) address and d) a list of enrolled courses.
+* The following methods are included:
+  * Enroll in a course.
+  * Drop a course.
+  * Display all registered student courses.

+Exercise 3: Creating a central registration class
+* This class has a list of students and a list of courses
+* The following methods are implemented:
+  * Enroll in a course.
+  * Drop a course.
+  * Display all the enrolled courses.
+  * Display all the students.

-Exercise 3: Creating a central registration class Exercise 4: Adding student course grades and GPA
+Exercise 4: Adding students' course grades and GPA

-For set up, you can clone the repository or directly download the file, and open the notebook using Jupyter notebook.
-Kindly run the code to see the different exercises.
+* This exercise adds each student's grades per course.
+* This exercise also calculates the GPA of each student, which can be called using either the student's name or ID number.

 **Python for Data Science: Assignment 4**